 The girls and their older brother grew up, which helped with the finances, since child support ended.
 Bill voluntarily paid support for his stepson, which seems generous, but in many ways, caused more problems.
 Stepson has a father, who was also denied access to him, and his father should have been paying support and seeing his son.
 The money Bill paid was later turned into a bone of contention that eventually ruined their relationship.
 But, there was also an opportunity for Bill to be assertive with Ex’s son, which was ultimately a good thing, even if they no longer speak.

 Bill’s younger daughter has reconnected with him, which is a great thing.
 Her sister is still estranged, but that’s her choice.
-While I would have liked to have had children of my own, now that I see how the world is going– I don’t think it’s a bad thing.
-But my point is that if he’d just been honest– and firm– with his ex wife on, or preferably way before that wedding day in August 1990, a lot of this shit would have been avoided.
+While I would have liked to have had children of my own, now that I see how the world is going– I don’t think it’s a bad thing that I don’t have them.
+But my point is, that if he’d just been honest– and firm– with his ex wife on, or preferably way before that wedding day in August 1990, a lot of this shit would have been avoided.
 Of course, he might have also married someone else who treated him better, which might have meant we never would have met… but actually, I think we were probably destined to be together.

 What might have seemed like a bad decision, made back in 1990, for Bill and Ex alone, eventually turned into a bad decision that still affects a lot of us in 2021.